-An index that combines the results of ten leading indicators into one number suggests that the pace of economic growth through December 2013 will be positive, perhaps even a little faster than historical averages.
-The report shows that 5 of the 10 components were positive contributors for the latest month, which saw the index remain the same as the previous month.
+An index that combines the results of ten leading indicators into one number suggests that the pace of economic growth through September 2014 will be positive, at or above the historical average rate.
+The report shows that 7 of the 10 components were positive contributors for the latest month, which saw the index rise 0.8 percent versus the previous month.

 Easy Description: Basically, this index from The Conference Board is a combination of several indicators that traditionally correlate well to the future state of the economy, generally 6-9 months ahead.
 For simplicity, we won’t talk about all the indicators that it combines.
 You can read about it yourself by clicking on the source link above.